Note: this list of places includes island features such as summits, but not islands as such.

 KnocknareaHillCnoc na Riabh A name in Irish (Ir.
-Cnoc na Riabh [GÉ], 'hill of the stripes')SligoCounty, in Binnion List, Dark fine-grained cherty limestone Bedrock
+Cnoc na Riabh [GÉ], 'hill of the stripes')SligoCounty in Connacht Province, in Binnion List, Dark fine-grained cherty limestone Bedrock

 P.W.
 Joyce preferred the interpretation Cnoc na Riaghadh, 'hill of the executions'.
 Cnoc na Riogha, 'hill of the kings', has also been suggested.
 The huge cairn on the summit plateau is called Meascán Méabha, 'Maeve's mound'.
 It is considered likely that it conceals a passage tomb, though it has not yet been excavated.
 For more information on the archaeology, see Transforming Knocknarea - the archaeology of a mountain by Stefan Bergh, Archaeology Ireland, vol. 14, no. 2 (2000), pp. 14-18.

-Knocknarea is the 1094th highest summit in Ireland.
+Knocknarea is the 1094th highest place in Ireland.
 Knocknarea is the most northerly summit in the Ox Mountains area.
-Trackback: http://mountainviews.ie/summit/926/
+Linkback: https://mountainviews.ie/summit/926/